 The Lord revealed that “of necessity there are presidents, or presiding officers” in His Church (Doctrine and Covenants 107:21).
 Those who hold priesthood keys preside in their areas of responsibility, such as a quorum or ward.

 Other organizations in the Church, including the Relief Society, Young Women, Primary, and Sunday School, are also led by a presiding officer.
 These leaders are called, set apart, and given delegated authority by one who holds priesthood keys or someone he has authorized (see 3.4.3).

 Each presiding officer serves under the direction of a person who holds priesthood keys (see 3.4.1).
 This structure provides order and clear lines of responsibility and accountability in doing the Lord’s work.

 A presiding officer may delegate to another person a temporary assignment to preside.
 For example, if a Relief Society president will be absent from a Relief Society Sunday meeting, she would assign her first counselor to preside in the meeting.
-If the first counselor will also be absent, the president would assign her second counselor to preside.

 A leader who presides in a Church organization, meeting, or activity ensures that the Lord’s purposes are accomplished.
 In doing this, the leader follows gospel principles, Church policies, and the direction of the Holy Ghost.

 Those who preside follow the example of Jesus Christ in serving with gentleness, meekness, and pure love (see John 13:13–15).
 A calling or assignment to preside does not make the person who receives it more important or valued than others (see Doctrine and Covenants 84:109–10).